ddarriba/modeltest/README.md

 Set a custom install directory if you don't have root access or you prefer a different location.

-This will compile pthreads version
+This will compile pthreads and MPI versions
-Run 'modeltest' without arguments for loading the GUI Run 'modeltest --help' for help about the console interface.
+Run 'modeltest-cmd --help' for help about the console interface.

 To compile a Windows executable, install MinGW and run: